zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 ## Token Allocation as Governance

-This also brings the argument back to governance.
+Which brings the argument back to governance — but not governance as it is usually framed.

 AI governance is often framed in terms of safety, permissions, compliance, or human approval.
 But in an agentic world, governance must also include the management of a metered resource: tokens.